 The choice of which shape to use will depend on your needs.

-- If you’re competing in air rifle shooting, you must use match-grade salt and pepper shaker-shaped ammunition.
 This is the standard round since it is more accurate.

 Both rifles shoot extremely small pellets, using the compression system to send them far enough away that a scope is needed to ensure accuracy.